NissimBansal/IEEE_Assignments/Assignment 2/README.md

 4. The process moves to the next bit.
 SAR sets it to 1, the DAC produces a new voltage based on the updated register and the comparator checks the result again.
 This continues down to all the bits and final result is stored in ADC data register.

 ### List of all registers used
-- RCC: This register is used to enable clocks for buses which in turn enable ADC, GPIO and UART registers.
+- RCC: These registers are used to enable clocks for buses which in turn enable ADC, GPIO and UART registers.
+- GPIO: These registers are used to set pins to different modes.
+For example- PA0 to analog, PA2 to USART2.
+- ADC: These registers are the main working point in our project.
+They include control, sample and sequence registers which help to set up how incoming voltage is sampled, how it is stored and processed.
+- USART: